Personal Liability Involving Employees For Incidents Occurring Within EmploymentPage last modified: February 22 2022

 Who Do You Sue If An Employee of a Business Causes Damage?

 Laypeople and Lawpeople Commonly Misunderstand Legal Principles Regarding the Right to Sue An Employee.
-If By Negligence, Among Other Things, An Employee Caused Damage, An Employee May Be Personally Liable.
+If By Negligence, Among Other Things, An Employee Caused Injury, An Employee Is a Proper Defendant and May Be Found Personally Liable.